basileMarchand/basictools-frozen/docs/Intro.rst

 C++ OPEN-SOURCE DEPENDENCIES:

 * Eigen (http://eigen.tuxfamily.org)
-    (the pypi eigency package has the Eigen library already inside the package, need to set the env variable BASICTOOLS_USE_EIGENCYEIGEN=True)
+    (the pypi eigency package has the Eigen library already inside the package, used by setting the env variable BASICTOOLS_USE_EIGENCYEIGEN=True)
-    ( a conda-forge package is available for eigen)
+    (Note: a conda-forge package is available for eigen)

 Optionals Proprietary packages (some functionalities may not be available without these packages) only for old version 1.7: